mapbox/workshops/dfrost-2018-image-maketh-a-map/Readme.md

 - Click on the groups for the Properties to show up.
 - Click on colour tab and set the values accordingly:
       - Country labels: #e679b7 - State labels: #f5ca84 - Marine: #8fbdea
-      - Place labels 1: #fcccab - Place labels 2: #f0f8b4
+      - Place labels 1: #fcccab - Place labels 2: #f0f8b4 - Road labels: #efd4fc - Transit and waterway: #e1e2e3
+      - POI labels: #deb5dc
   - In the list of layers, select the layers you want the similar colours for and change the colours accordingly.
   - Change the `text halo color` field to #702e2a
   - Click on the font tab and make the changes accordingly
-  - When the layer panel opens, make the changes to the font.
+  - When the layer panel opens, make the changes to the font. `Press Start 2P`and `Minecraft` make the font look pixelated!
+That's kinda the whole theme :)

 ![image](https://d2mxuefqeaa7sj.cloudfront.net/s_DB0EA5140564ADD762B2C0391467A0B1752AB12F822276C533B3F444410B7A28_1521130732295_image.png)

 - You can also make changes to all the layers at once by filtering the layers you want and changing the properties at once.
     - Change `Arial Unicode MS Regular` to `Press Start 2P`
-    - Change `Arial Unicode MS Regular` to `Minecraft` — font to download:
+    - Change `Arial Unicode MS Regular` to `Minecraft`

 ![image](https://d2mxuefqeaa7sj.cloudfront.net/s_DB0EA5140564ADD762B2C0391467A0B1752AB12F822276C533B3F444410B7A28_1521131985226_fonts.gif)

-  - Change the colours and fonts of all layers according to the colour palette: colours [link]
+  - Change the colours and fonts of all layers according to the colour palette

 #### Style landuse